Scoring and Metrics

 - Alt-Test: Winning rates across epsilon values, advantage probabilities (0-1)

-parameter defines how tasks are processed and must be one of: "single"
+The task_strategy parameter defines how tasks are processed and must be one of: "single", "multitask", or "multilabel".

 Task Count Requirements